new-age.

 the name derives from the shape of the flowers resembling the fingers

-is extremely poisonous, but provides a source of digitalis used
+foxglove plant is extremely poisonous, but provides a source of

 was believed to keep evil at bay if grown in the garden, but it was considered